alfa23/portfolio-project-one/README.md

 ### ***Until now...***

-**RJW Illustration** is a site that hopes showcase Rian's unique art style to a wider audience online.
+**RJW Illustration** is a site that hopes showcase Rian's unique art style to a wider audience online, in a simple-yet-stylish experience.
 The site will be targeted toward users who enjoy discovering new artists to follow and artworks to appreciate.

 The **RJW Illustration** site will be useful for users and other artists (or potential employers!) wishing to see more of Rian's work, and also offer the opportunity to send him a message, enquire about commissions or discuss collaborations.